NicholasRasi/VMBS-Director/README.md

 The runner also collects information about the machine such as the processor type and the amount of memory.

-Benchmarks are executed following the Randomized Multiple Interleaved Trials (RMIT) methodology as suggested by
+Benchmarks are executed following the Randomized Multiple Trials (RMT) similar to the methodology suggested by
 > Conducting Repeatable Experiments in Highly Variable Cloud Computing Environments by Ali Abedi and Tim Brecht in order to get precise results.